You are currently on the page for the Social Services and Wellbeing Act

 Each local and regional area will produce a Population Needs Assessment and a Local Area Plan which set out local priorities.

-The Code of Practice for the Act (Part 2) requires that seven Regional Social Value Forums are established to bring together ‘social value’ organisations/providers, including the third sector, to develop good practice and innovation and support the Regional Partnership Boards to achieve the best possible outcomes for people in need of care and support.
+The Code of Practice for the Act (Part 2) requires that seven Regional Social Value Forums are established to bring together ‘social value’ organisations / providers, including the voluntary sector, to develop good practice and innovation and support the Regional Partnership Boards to achieve the best possible outcomes for people in need of care and support.

 Safeguarding is an over-arching theme of the Act.
 The details can be found under Part 7.